Date

 **We are proud to be able to offer these events for free.
 However, there is limited capacity for all of our hikes.
 Last-minute cancellations and no-shows can take away tickets from others.
 We ask that you be mindful of this and please only register if you plan to attend.

-Please continue to check back as fall topics will be added soon.
+Please continue to check back as additional topics will be added soon.

 KNOW BEFORE YOU GO:

-• This hike is roughly two miles over a combination of hilly dirt trails and flat gravel paths (moderate exertion).
+- This hike is roughly 1-2 miles over a combination of dirt trails and flat paths.

-• Space is limited in this hike and registration is required.
+- Space is limited in this hike and registration is required.
 If you cannot attend an event, please show courtesy to fellow parkgoers and try to cancel your registration with advance notice so that someone else can participate.
-Repeat no-shows may not be able to register for future free hikes.

 These events will take place in light rain.
 In the event of heavy rain or other severe conditions, the event will be canceled and attendees will be notified and eligible for a full refund.